 The best and cheapest auto insurance in Georgia will not be the same for everyone.
-Car insurance is highly personalized to each driver, so you should consider these tips when searching for the best car insurance in Georgia for you:
+Car insurance is personalized to each driver, so you may want to consider these tips when searching for the best car insurance in Georgia for you:

-- Evaluate your needs: The price of auto insurance is determined by many individual factors, such as the driver’s age, sex, location, driving history and vehicle.
-To find the right auto insurance policy at the best price, we recommend getting quotes from a few insurance companies so you can compare the policies to see which discounts you qualify for and which policy will provide the coverage you need to drive responsibly.
+- Evaluate your needs: The price of auto insurance is determined by many individual factors, such as the driver’s age, gender, location, driving history and vehicle.
+To help you find the right auto insurance policy at the best price, you could get quotes from a few insurance companies so you can compare the policies to see which discounts you qualify for and which policy will provide the coverage you need.

 Car insurance discounts in Georgia

 Although Georgia’s auto insurance prices are higher than the national average, there are ways you could lower your premium.
 Most companies offer discounts to help you save money.
 Some common discounts in Georgia are: